 My research on how to look after my son’s needs and my own wellbeing is what led me to Health Coaching.
 Having a better knowledge and understanding of my body and it’s needs, food, health, mindfulness and overall wellness for my mind, body and spirit I can make better choices to look after myself and be there for my son.

-During the same time, when Oliver was 4.5 months old, my husband, Chris was killed in a road traffic accident and life fell apart completely.
 As well as in and out of hospitals I spent my time in and out of police stations and court rooms regarding my husbands death or the police were in my house going over and over my husbands death, showing me pictures of him on the road, talking through statements etc. My introduction to motherhood had gone from perfection to hell.
 I had to keep every second of every day unbelievable busy to stop myself from falling apart.
 My son stopped breast feeding the day Chris died and that added to my negative emotions.
 I stopped eating, couldn’t sleep and my booze consumption went up.
 I knew I had to survive for my son but to stop and focus on myself didn’t seem an option if I was to carry on keeping my son and my dog fed and watered and to make it through each day.
 It wasn’t healthy but it was how I coped through this horrific time.
 I felt I could hardly breath and had no energy so there was no way I could realise what I was doing was completely the wrong way round.
 If I looked myself, THEN, I could look after my son to my fullest.